openfaas/faas/guide/deployment_k8s.md

 > Note: The best place to start is the README file in the faas or faas-netes repo.

 This guide is for deployment to a vanilla Kubernetes 1.8 cluster running on Linux hosts.
+It is not a hand-book, please see the set of guides available at [openfaas/guide](https://github.com/openfaas/faas/tree/master/guide).

 ## Kubernetes